sctthffnr/frontend-arcade/README.md

 points.
 Once you reach the water, the timer resets and your character's position is reset so that you have another chance to earn more points.

-There are two ways that you can lose points
+There are two ways that you can lose points:

 - If you get hit by a bug, you lose 50 points.
 - If the timer runs out, you lose 100 points.